bugsbugsbux/notes-on-nix/notes-on-nix.md

   download the file himself and guides him how to put it into the nix-store.
 - etc

+#### `nix-prefetch`

+  The program `nix-prefetch` is very helpful to determine the hash to use when calling a fetcher: Invoke it on your (broken because hashes are missing) source file and it will run the fetchers (download the files and put the into the nix store), compute the hashes and tell you how to fix your code.

 ### Writers (Trivial builders)